-There is a very expensive neighbourhood in the Lower Mainland filled with individual homes built using a combination of brick and stone.
+There is a very expensive neighbourhood in the Lower Mainland filled with custom homes built using a combination of brick and stone.

-When I drive around, I have yet to see a good example of a combination that works, or colours that were chosen well to coordinate with both the brick and stone.
+When I drive around, I have yet to see a good example of a combination that works.
+Or, an example where the colours were clearly chosen to coordinate with both the brick and the stone.

 When we have eliminated it entirely, it’s because it makes no sense.
 It’s almost like it’s the Architects version of accent tile inside the home.
 They add it because they think it makes the home more interesting, even if it’s not necessary and certainly not timeless.

-However, if you are committed to choosing a combination, here is my best advice:
+However, if you are committed to choosing brick and stone for your exterior, here is my best advice:

 1. Don’t try to find a combination that matches.